Tests of Catastrophic Outlier Prediction in Empirical Photometric Redshift Estimation with Redshift Probability Distributions: SPIDERz and effective probability distributions

 By default, SPIDERz chooses the most probable (commonly occurring) redshift bin as a single valued photo-z estimate for the galaxy.
 In this analysis we use this method for discrete photo-z predictions, such as those shown in Figure \ref{f1_removed_red_xs}.
 In this work we seek a method to identify potential catastrophic outliers in such photo-z predictions.

 SPIDERz also allows users flexibility in redshift bin size.
-We generally find determinations have increased accuracy and precision when smaller bin sizes are used, however the optimal bin size for any determination will be dependent on the size and nature of the training set (decreasing the bin size for determinations lowers existing parameter overlap between training and evaluation sets) and can be approached via trial-and-error or approximated with the bin size introduced as an additional parameter in a grid search \citep[see a detailed discussion in][]{JS17}.
+We generally find determinations have increased accuracy and precision when smaller bin sizes are used, however the optimal bin size for any determination will be dependent on the size and nature of the training set (decreasing the bin size for determinations lowers existing parameter overlap between training and evaluation sets), and can be approached via trial-and-error or approximated with the bin size introduced as an additional parameter in a grid search (see a detailed discussion in \cite{JS17}).